zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 Finally, it unlocks the player so they can move again and continue playing the game using the `UnlockPlayerScriptAction`.

 This script is attached to several map tiles in the game (all of the signs outside of the houses).
-You can see how this is done in the `TestMap` class in the `Maps` package:
+You can see how this is done in the `EnemyMap1` class in the `Maps` package:

 ```java
 @Override